 I believe there can be no doubt whatsoever that if the ruling allied political and economic forces in Mexico had been confident that they could have launched a successful attack to crush the Oaxaca revolt, they would have done so without a monent’s hesitation.
 From this fact (I take it to be a fact, for reasons I will give below), it follows that since there has not been a full-scale assault (other than Ruiz’s abortive 14 June attack by state forces), the ‘big boys’ in Mexico City have been, up until now, fearful that a military-type attack, likely with much death and destruction, might backfire, fearful that they might lose even the seemingly tenuous control they still hold.

 They’re fully aware that everyone is convinced Felipe Calderon’s so-called electoral victory was a fraud, and they themselves know it was – they know that André Manuel López Obredor (AMLO) was the real winner.
 We can be certain that the unresolved presidential contest adds to the hesitancy of the PAN/PRI coalition to act decisively against the Oaxacan rebellion.
 Everyone knows that the entire national superstructure is slithering in the deep muck of corruption.
 Only at the base of the society can honesty and principled adherence to the real need for a just and equitable society be found.
 So much for the certainties.
-Why can the real news not be told?
-At the core of the struggle – the truth that must be hidden

 If the true nature of the current rebellion were widely known, not just in Mexico but in all of North America, there would be no justification for crushing it that could find popular acceptance.
 The simple fact is that for almost 80 years Oaxaca has been run by the PRI, which has been ruthless in its control, imposing dire poverty on the majority of the population in order that an elite group enjoy extreme wealth and power.
 This grossly unjust state regime was closely allied with the equally ruthless power structure in Mexico City, and with major financial interests in foreign countries.